Skip to main content

 // Skip payment update for COD (handled by platform automatically)

-const paymentMethod = await getPaymentMethodFromGateway(payment_id, credentials);
+const paymentMethod = await getPaymentMethodFromGateway(

-if (paymentMethod !== 'cod') {
+if (paymentMethod !== "cod") {

 await updatePlatformPayment(